 The most common ways to write up a case study are as essays or reports.
 The main differences between the two will be how you structure your work.

 Case study essays usually have to answer a specific question using examples from your case study.
 They are written in continuous prose (a series of paragraphs with no subheadings).
 They should be structured much like any other essay with an introduction, main body and conclusion.

 - An introduction to your case (you don't need to rewrite it, just summarise it giving the important parts for your essay).

 - A position statement (your answer to the overall question).

 - An indication of how the rest of the essay is structured.

 These do not have to be in that particular order but they do all need to be included.

 Generally you will organise this thematically.
 Each paragraph needs to make a point and then use information from your case to illustrate and back up that point.
 You will also bring in theory (other reading) to strengthen your argument.
-It can be acceptable to occasionally start with the example from your case and then show how this links to theory and the conclusion this leads you to; however, it is better to let your reader know the point you are making first, as then they are not having to second guess this until the end of the paragraph.
+It is acceptable to start with the example from your case and then show how this links to theory and the conclusion this leads you to; however, it is best if you first let your reader know the point you are making, as then they are not having to second guess this until the end of the paragraph.

 Each point in your main body should be leading back to the position statement you made in the introduction.